 RED MAPLE LEAVES

-Edges: Serrated and finely toothed
+Edges: Double serrated and finely toothed

-Sinuses: Sharply angled where the lobes meet
+Sinuses: Shallow, sharply angled where the lobes meet

 RED MAPLE SEED FRUIT people refer to as "helicopters" have a characteristic horseshoe shape identical to other maple tree varieties including the Sugar Maples and Silver Maples.
 If you spot a tree with helicopters shaped more like clothes hangers, you probably have come across the invasive Norway Maple tree which have overtaken many areas where Sugar Maples once thrived.
 Sugar maple is the only native maple to seed in late summer and fall, all others seed during spring.